Skip to content

 where:

-• BIDS_DIRECTORY is the input folder containing the dataset in a BIDS hierarchy;
+• BIDS_DIRECTORY is the input folder containing the dataset in a BIDS hierarchy

-• CAPS_DIRECTORY is the output folder containing the results in a CAPS hierarchy;
+• CAPS_DIRECTORY is the output folder containing the results in a CAPS hierarchy

 • ACQ_LABEL is the label given to the PET acquisition, specifying the tracer used (trc-<acq_label>).
-It can be for instance '18FFDG' for 18F-fluorodeoxyglucose or '18FAV45' for 18F-florbetapir;

 • The reference region is used to perform intensity normalization (i.e. dividing each voxel of the image by the average uptake in this region) resulting in a standardized uptake value ratio (SUVR) map.
 It can be cerebellumPons or cerebellumPons2 (used for amyloid tracers) and pons or pons2 (used for FDG).
 See PET introduction for more details about masks versions.